-- Once done, go to the folder where the file is present and rename the company file
+- Go to the folder where the file is present and rename the company file.

-- Lastly, open QuickBooks, go to the File menu and then select Open or restore company.
+- Now open QuickBooks, go to the File menu and then select Open or restore company.

 - Select the fresh company file placed in the new folder and click on open to complete the process.